59de44955ebd/twitter-to-bsky/README.md

 * "Bluesky Handle" is your full handle (including ".bsky.social", if this applies).
 * "Bluesky App Password" is **not** your main Bluesky password, but instead a so called "app password", in the Bluesky web app navigate to Settings -> Advanced -> App Passwords and create a new app password with a single click, then copy it and paste it into this field and save the changes.

+## Known limitation
+While the script works fine with Chrome + Violentmonkey, the combination Firefox + Violentmonkey unfortunately has issues, about every other time the script is blocked due to CSP.
+This does not happen when using Tampermonkey, so for Firefox it's recommended to use Tampermonkey instead.

 ## Screenshots

 *Twitter/X enhanced with crosspost elements*